A History Of Dogs In Art, From Ancient Sculptures To Instagram Selfies

 7. "Portrait of a Noblewoman" by Lavinia Fontana, circa 1580

-"Portrait of a Noblewoman," by Lavinia Fontana, depicts a pretty young noblewoman soon after getting married.
-Wearing a deep red dress and draped in stunning jewels, her small dog is illustrated standing up against her.
+"Portrait of a Noblewoman" by Lavinia Fontana depicts a pretty young noblewoman soon after getting married.
+Wearing a deep red dress and draped in stunning jewels, her small dog is illustrated standing against her.

 8. Marble statue of a pair of dogs, circa 1 AD – 199 AD

 This lovely piece featuring two dogs was discovered near Civita Lavinia, Italy, in 1774.
-Although The British Museum says it is impossible to date the sculpture accurately, it's believed to have been created sometime between 1 AD to 199 AD.
+Although the British Museum states that it is impossible to date the sculpture accurately, it is believed to have been created sometime between 1 AD and 199 AD.

-Interestingly, the sculpture was found by Gavin Hamilton, an art dealer, and painter, while he was excavating a place called "Dog Mountain."
-He discovered the piece, among some other things.
+Interestingly, the sculpture was found by Gavin Hamilton, an art dealer and painter, while he was excavating a place called "Dog Mountain."
+He discovered the piece among some other artifacts.

 From illustrations of dogs on the walls of tombs in the Bronze Age to dogs representing fidelity in the Middle Ages and the contemporary art we love today, the examples of dogs in art history are infinite.
 How lucky we are to have our four-legged friends immortalized for all time.